-If you are changing the name of your company then the Companies Registry will charge you a fee too.
+If you are changing the name of your company, the Companies Registry will charge you a fee too.

 #2 Business Registration

 The Business Registration needs to be renewed around one month before it expires.
-The business registration fee for 2018-2019 is HK$2,250.
+The business registration fee for 2020-21 is HK$250.
 Renewing the Business Registration late can incur a penalty of HK$300 and taking too long can also lead to legal troubles and even more fines.

 We offer a range of packages for renewal services you can choose from.

 #3 Audits and Tax Returns

 During the first week of April, the IRD issues Employer’s Returns (BIR56A) to companies.
 The information you need to put on these returns is the salaries of your employees for the year.
 The forms need to be completed within a month of receiving them.
 Failing to complete them on time will incur a penalty.

 Hong Kong limited companies are also required to have their financial statements audited every accounting year.
 You will receive your first profits tax return (BIR51) 18 months after incorporation.
 Filling out this profits tax return is a requirement and it will be based on the figures from your audited financial statements.
 Submitting these forms late will incur a penalty of HK$1,200 at a minimum.
 Further delay will lead to higher penalties and potentially court proceedings.
 The cost of auditing and filing the tax return depends mainly upon the industry the business is in, the turnover of the company, and the number of transactions.